LukeSmithxyz/based.cooking/src/eggs.md

 1. Crack eggs into a bowl of appropriate size.
 2. Whisk eggs.
 If you don't have (or want to use) a whisk, use a fork and stir in a horizontal "rolling" motion to introduce air into the eggs.
 Do this until the egg is mostly homogenous and somewhat bubbly.
+Avoid over whisking.
 3. Optionally, add a splash of milk.
 This helps with expanding the eggs slightly.
 4. Cook as per "Scrambled and fluffy".

-Tips:

-- Don't overdo the whisking.
-Too much whisking can pop the bubbles and lead to a less fluffy egg.
-- In addition to mixing in things in the pan, consider adding things into the bowl for mix-ins that are coated in a fine layer of yolk and albumin.
-- There is debate as to whether the slight expansion afforded by milk offsets the dilution of the egg's flavour.
-If you don't want it, don't bother.

 ### Over-easy